AlloyTools/alloytools.github.io/about.md

 language and Tarski’s relational calculus.
 Alloy’s syntax is designed to make it easy to build models incrementally, and was influenced by modeling languages (such as the object models of OMT and UML).
-Novel features of Alloy include a rich subtype facility for factoring out common features and a uniform and powerful syntax for navigation expressions.
+Novel features of Alloy includes many new rich subtype facilities for factoring out common features and a uniform and powerful syntax for navigation expressions.